holochain/holochain-proto/docker/README.md

 # Holochain Docker Usage
 This document provides a description and usage instructions for the different use-cases of Holochain Docker images.

+TODO: This file and the hc-dev-tool scripts are out of data, and need to be updated.

 <!-- TOC depthFrom:2 depthTo:6 withLinks:1 updateOnSave:1 orderedList:0 -->

 - [Docker use-cases](#docker-use-cases)